Caoimhinv/pands-project2021/README.md

 Here we can see the setosa species emerging as being quite distinct from the others particularly in terms of petal length and width.
 But we can also define somewhat of a difference between the other two species in terms of petal dimensions.

 ### Violinplot <a name="Violinplot"></a>

-- **violinplot**
->"A violin plot plays a similar role as a box ... plot.
+>*"A **violin plot** plays a similar role as a box ... plot.
 It shows the distribution of quantitative data across several levels of one (or more) categorical variables such that those distributions can be compared.
-Unlike a box plot, in which all of the plot components correspond to actual datapoints, the violin plot features a kernel density estimation of the underlying distribution."
+Unlike a box plot, in which all of the plot components correspond to actual datapoints, the violin plot features a kernel density estimation of the underlying distribution."*

 ![insert violin plots here](./Images/violinplot.png)

-This violin plot is created using seaborn **sns.violinplot()**.
+This violinplot is created using seaborn **sns.violinplot()**.
 The formatting is nearly the same as the boxplot except an extra element **inner='point'** is defined - this refers to the data points inside the plot.

 We can get some extra understanding of same data here.
 We can see a split in the petal visualisation suggesting some discrimination between the classes.

-- **stripplot**
->"a good complement to a box or violin plot in cases where you want to show all observations along with some representation of the underlying distribution."
+>*"A **stripplot** is a good complement to a box or violin plot in cases where you want to show all observations along with some representation of the underlying distribution."*

 These are in effect violin plots with the data points 'scattered' to represent the distribution of values.
 I've isolated each of the classes out again and we can see the pattern more clearly.
 The setosa petal again emerges distinct from the other species when we look at the petal dimensions.

 ![insert strip plots here](./Images/stripplot.png)

 We created these by first defining the grid as we did with the boxplots **plt.subplots**, then the violin plot as above **sns.violinplot**, and then **sns.stripplot**.
 The extra formatting for the stripplot concerns the data points - **size=2, color='white', edgecolor='black', linewidth=.5**.
 A bit of time was spent experimenting with the right combination for each of these to maximise legibility.
-This actually started out as a **swarmplot**, which adjusts the locations of the data points to avoid overlap, but this was proving problematic with the code.
-VSC was suggesting making the data points smaller and smaller until it got to the point they were becoming irrelevent!
+This actually started out as a **swarmplot**, which adjusts the locations of the data points to avoid overlap, but this was proving problematic with the code. **VSCode** was suggesting making the data points smaller and smaller until it got to the point they were becoming irrelevent!
 Stripplot while not as pretty and symmetrical behaved better in this regard.

 ### Histogram <a name="Histogram"></a>

-- **histogram**
+>*"A **histogram** is an approximate representation of the distribution of numerical data.*

-histograms are the most commonly used graph to show frequency distributions.
-I've created 4 subplots of histograms - one for each variable.
+These are the most commonly used graph to show frequency distributions.
+I've again created 4 subplots of histograms - one for each variable/attribute.

 ![insert histogram plots here](./Images/histogram.png)

-We created these 4 histograms - 1 for each attribute - and again positioned them on a 2x2 grid using **plt.subplots**.
 A few extra elements were involved in the formatting here:

     sns.histplot(data=iris, x='sepal_length', binwidth=0.1, hue='species', kde=True, palette=color_theme1, alpha=0.5, legend=False, ax=axes[0,0]